 Rule of Thumb #3: Describe what’s going to happen in your book title.

+If your book is more about a story, a transformational journey, a narrative, or a memoir, then your book title can reflect what happens in your book.
+Ask Yourself: What’s going to happen?
+What journey do I hope to take the reader on while they read?
 Real World Concrete Example: Consider Elizabeth Gilbert’s memoir Eat, Pray, Love.
 You know from the title that you’re going to go on a culinary, spiritual, and romantic journey along with the author.

 Rule of Thumb #4: Non-fiction book titles shouldn’t be dry.

+It’s okay to have some fun with your book titles.
+This is especially true in the non-fiction category of personal essay or memoir.
+Ask Yourself: How can I have some fun with my material?
 Real World Concrete Example: Essayist and memoir humor writer David Sedaris is the master of the entertaining non-fiction title.
 Consider both Me Talk Pretty One Day and Let’s Explore Diabetes With Owls.
 Both titles cause you to stop in your tracks, scratch your head, and pick up the books to satisfy your curiosity about the odd titles.

 How to Choose a Book Title for Fiction